microsoft/sqltoolsservice/BUILD.md

 **SetPackageVersions**: Updates the dependency versions found within `project.json` files using information from `depversion.json`.
   Used for maintainence within the project, not needed for end-users.
 More information below.

+**CodeGen**: Generates new versions of the .xml/.tt generated SmoModel classes for the ObjectExplorer.
+Run this after making edits to *.tt or *Definition.xml files.

 **SRGen**: Generates a new version of the `sr.resx`, `sr.cs`, and `sr.designer.cs` files that contain the string resources defined in `sr.strings`.
 Run this after adding a new string to `sr.strings`